EcoFlow RIVER 2 Entry-level Portable Power Station Series, with Range under 1kWh, Released Today

 Grab-and-Go Power for Life's Unplanned Moments

-Featuring EcoFlow's innovative X-Stream technology, the RIVER 2 series recharges on average 5 times faster than comparable products on the market.
-The standard RIVER 2 model can recharge from 0-100% in just 60 minutes, with even the highest capacity model, RIVER 2 Pro, fully recharging in just 70 minutes.
+Featuring EcoFlow's innovative X-STREAM technology, the RIVER 2 series recharges on average 5 times faster than comparable products on the market.
+The standard RIVER 2 model can recharge from 0-80% in just 48 minutes, with even the highest capacity model, RIVER 2 Pro, fully recharging in just 70 minutes.
 As a result, users can power spontaneous day trips and get-togethers, even when plans are made at the last minute.

 Alternatively, the RIVER 2 series can be charged via solar power to provide users with an easy way to achieve a greener lifestyle using energy that is completely free.
 Supporting a maximum solar input of 220W, the RIVER 2 series can be fully recharged in as little as 3 hours using EcoFlow's Portable Solar Panels.